agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 The `getSelector()` method is perfect for accessing a Selector in our business logic.
 However, it has some disadvantages when we use it to subscribe a Selector to a UI-Component using, for instance, the `useAgiel()` hook.
 The reason is that it returns `undefined` whenever the Selector doesn't exist.
-Thus, AgileTs can't keep reference to the Selector and isn't able to rerender the subscribed UI-Component, whenever the Selector is created.
+Thus, AgileTs can't keep a reference to the Selector and isn't able to rerender the subscribed UI-Component, whenever the Selector is created.
 To solve this problem the Collection provides a function called [`getSelectorWithReference()`](#getselectorwithreference) which returns a reference to the not existing Selector instead of `undefined`.